 In short?
 It’s been a remarkably impactful, inspiring run so far for a one-time used bookstore with a weed tree growing inside.

-In addition to the fundraising aspect of the event—which is important, Brix says, “especially during Covid”—the engagement element is a big deal to Tree House, too.
-“The more people know and understand that there’s this little engine that could in North Philadelphia, well, that’s a positive thing,” he says.
+“The more people know and understand that there’s this little engine that could in North Philadelphia, well, that’s a positive thing,” Brix says.
 “I think people often hear our story and are galvanized and excited by it.”

-Of course, he says, it’s also just nice to put something out there that people can look forward to.
+Of course, he says, during Covid-19 it’s just nice to put something out there that people can look forward to.

 “You know, it’s not a great time for sports in our city,” he says with a laugh.
 “It’s not a great time for going out.
 But books?
 We can rally around reading and literature and books now.”Header photo courtesy Tree House Books